04 / 09

 How we approach fire hydrant system.

 A hydrant network is one of the few systems in a building that should never be tested casually — and one of the few that absolutely must work the first time it is used in earnest.
+It forms part of the fire-safety scope alongside fire alarm and fire extinguisher works where applicable to project scope.
 We start every design with a hydraulic calculation that backs out from the worst-case outlet: the topmost landing valve at the furthest riser, holding code-mandated nozzle pressure with code-mandated flow.
 Pump-house sizing, jockey-and-main staging, riser diameter and reservoir capacity all follow from that single calculation — not from supplier rules of thumb.

 On site, we treat the install as a witness-test exercise.
 Every coupling is pressure-checked, every landing valve flow-tested at the design pressure, and the static-and-running curves of the pump set are recorded against the spec.
-The AMC that follows is structured the same way — pump load tests on a calendar, hose pressure tests every twelve months, mock drills with the local fire-brigade where willing, and statutory NOC paperwork prepared without you having to chase it.
+The AMC that follows is structured the same way — pump load tests on a calendar, hose pressure tests every twelve months, mock drills with the local fire-brigade where willing, and NOC paperwork prepared without you having to chase it.
+We deliver to readiness; final approval rests with the AHJ/consultant, so verify with the AHJ/consultant.

 On record